socheatsok78/docker-chrony/README.md

 ### Configure NTP Servers

 By default, the container will use `DEFAULT_NTP_SERVER` environment variable to set the default NTP server.
+You can set this environment variable to the NTP server you want to use.

-If you want to use multiple NTP servers, you can set the following environment variables:
+Alternatively, If you want to use multiple of other different NTP servers, you can set the following environment variables:
 - `NTP_SERVER_COUNT`: Number of NTP servers to use.
 (Default unset)
 - `NTP_SERVER_#_ADDR`: NTP Server `#` address.
 (Required, if `NTP_SERVER_COUNT` > 0)
 - `NTP_SERVER_#_NTS`: Enable NTS (Network Time Security) for NTP Server `#`.
 (Optional, can be `true` or `false`)